leonidg/gitdoc/Git.md

 130fe6b
 ```

-That's what we mean by "current branch" and also why I said earlier that a branch name is like that branch's personal `HEAD`.
+So this is what we mean by "current branch": it's the branch that will move up with `HEAD` when we make a commit.

 ### Switching between branches

 So far, all we've really done is created more ways to refer to commits.
 We haven't actually created the branching situation we were discussing at the beginning of this section.
 To do that, we'll need some way to change the current branch.
-If we could change the current branch to `a-new-branch`, for example, we could create a new commit there and we would have a branching situation.
-That new commit, as well as the commit we just made, would both be pointing to commit `9b5d324` (which `a-new-branch` currently points to).
+If we could change the current branch to `a-new-branch`, for example, we could create a new commit there and we would have a situation with a non-linear history.

 To switch the current branch, you can use the `git checkout` command.
 For example: